dougdyson/polylog/README.md

-# Polylog - a bootcamp capstone project
+# Polylog - a Lighthouse Labs bootcamp capstone project
 Polylog provides a safe space for remote students to learn and interact during an online live lecture.

 ## the developers